clausnz/docker-ubuntu_apache_php7/README.md

 ## Setup PHPStorm for debugging

-As the image is preconfigured with XDebug, you only have to set up your IDE.
+As the image is preconfigured with XDebug for Docker debugging, you only have to set up your IDE.
 Here is an example for PHPStorm:

 #### Setup XDebug in PHPStorm > Settings > Languages & Frameworks > PHP > Debug
 ![Setup XDebug](docs/images/phpstorm-setup-xdebug.png)